edstoica/lucid_stylegan3_datasets_models/README.md

 # Datasets and pretrained Models for StyleGAN3
-This is a collection of artistic datasets and models that we have created during our ongoing stylegan3 trip.
+<b>This is a collection of artistic datasets and models that we have created during our ongoing stylegan3 trip.<br>
-You may like to use* the model snapshots for instant fun, or you can work with the source datasets.
+You can use the model snapshots for instant fun*, or you can work with the source datasets to train your own models**.</b><br>
-<br><br><i>*You are welcomed to use the model snapshots for your own purposes as long as you include a link to this repo in your work.</i>
+<br><br><i>*   You are welcomed to use the model snapshots for your own purposes as long as you include a link to this repo in your work.</i>
+<br><i>**   If you do continue training on a model, or train a dataset in a high resolution, it would be great to include that in this list.<br>(please send me a link to your .pkl file in the "[issues](https://github.com/edstoica/lucid_stylegan3_models/issues)" tab)</i>
 # ... based on "Wombo Dream":
 All source images in this category were generated with [Wombo Dream](https://www.wombo.art/). thanks to the api implementation of [adri326](https://github.com/adri326/wombot) we could remotely generate thousands of images. these images were cropped to center and scaled to 1024x1024. datasets in resolutions of 256, 512 and 1024 were generated and are available for download.